o-ran-sc/archived-portal-ric-dashboard/app-mgr-client/README.md

-# XApp Manager Client Generator
+# App Manager Client Generator

-This projects generates a REST client library from the Swagger specification file stored here and packages it in a jar.
+This projects generates a REST client library from the Swagger specification file stored in src/main/resources and packages it in a jar.

 ## Eclipse and STS Users